Please read the following before sending me email asking me to be your

 additional exceptional students.

-However, there are many issues to consider, as discussed under two cases below.
+However, there are many issues to consider, as discussed under several cases below.

 (Of course, if I have never met you, you are from a foreign country,